 Wealthsimple is our top choice for robo-advisor in Canada.
 You get a cash bonus when you open an account here.

 Are RRSP Contributions Right For Me?

-RRSP contributions are awesome, however, you may benefit more from first maximizing your TFSA if you are currently earning a low-income (i.e. in a low-tax bracket).
-With a lower marginal tax rate, your RRSP deductions will return a lower amount to you in tax refunds.
+RRSP contributions are awesome; however, you may benefit more from maximizing your TFSA if you currently earn a low income (i.e. in a low-tax bracket).
+With a lower marginal tax rate, your RRSP deductions will return a lower amount in tax refunds.

-Strategies if you’re temporarily in a low-tax bracket include:
+Strategies for when you’re temporarily in a low-tax bracket include:

-- Make RRSP contributions but do not request a tax deduction until you move into a higher tax-bracket – to get more in tax refunds.
+- Make RRSP contributions but do not request a tax deduction until you move into a higher tax bracket – to get more tax refunds.

-If your employer is matching your RRSP contributions in any way, you will be wise to take them on their offer and not leave free money on the table, irrespective of your tax-bracket.
+If your employer matches your RRSP contributions in any way, you will be wise to take them on their offer and not leave free money on the table, irrespective of your tax bracket.

 These are just a few of many scenarios that may present themselves.
 For a customized approach that works best for you, consider talking to a financial advisor.

 - How To Generate Income From Your RRSP in Retirement

 - What Happens To an RRSP, TFSA, and RRIF After Death?